techsavhay/web50-projects-2020-x/capstone/capstoneproject/README.md

 6. Click the link and view the web app in a modern web browser that supports html5 and the latest JavaScript.

+## Anything else

+I am unsure how other people could run the app without me shared my google api credentials/ login. therefore i have told google to accept requests from localhost which hopefully will help you to run the code.